XazZzy0/9457_Library/README.md

 --- EVERYONE: ---

-This codebase is for reference only since it has been written by "Adults", per VEX Ruling.
+This codebase is for reference only since it has been written by "Adults", per the REC Foundation Ruling.
 - Direct use of the code provided during a competition is not allowed!!!

 If used/distributed by the students (such as copy and pasting), the decision is not supported by the